 What Happens if I Want to Dispute Part of My Car Rental Bill?

-Save all receipts, contracts, emails, reservation printouts and related documents until your billing dispute has been resolved to your satisfaction.
+Save all receipts, contracts, emails, reservation printouts and related documents until your billing dispute has been resolved.